honnnei/habit-app/README.md

 ## How we would develop our app further

 ### Stand Up Tue

-Steven:
+* Steven:
-- MongoDB set up on Huseyin's machine
-- all routes work through Postman
+MongoDB set up on Huseyin's machine all routes work through Postman

-Huseyin:
+* Huseyin:
-- creating basic routes
+created basic routes
-* today we need to link them to the frontend
+today we need to link them to the frontend

-Hanna:
+* Hanna:
-* created basic frontend
+created basic frontend
-* tested frontend
+tested frontend

-James:
+* James:
-* created basic frontend
+created basic frontend
-* tested frontend
+tested frontend

 Plan for today:
 - create axios requests